mlinpl/mlss2025.mlinpl.org/registration.md

 Q: Can I receive an invoice for the registration fee?<br/>
-**A: Yes, when paying the registration fee through the Evenea platform, select "I want to receive an invoice" and provide the required information.**
+**A: Yes, when paying the registration fee through the payment platform, select "I want to receive an invoice" and provide the required information.**

 Q: Can I get a refund of the registration fee if I'm not able to attend the school?<br/>